zoltraks/hokey-stereo-test/docs/README.md

 The following frequency tables were generated using the program ``RMT 1.34 2023-01-01``.

-Frequency table for tone A, distortion $A (czyty ton) for 64 kHz audio clock.
+Frequency table for tone A, distortion $A (pure tone) for 64 kHz audio clock.

 | | POKEY (PAL) | POKEY (NTSC) | |
 |-|-|-|-|